christensonb/PoliticalDiscussion/flowers_vs_mississippi/flowers_vs_mississippi.md

 I also strongly disagree with SC Justice Breyer that Mr. Evans act of excluding Ms. Wright over Ms. Chesteen proves Batson.
 I don't think it is reasonable to say that give those two jurors (minus race) that a prosecutor wouldn't have struck down Ms. Wright over Ms. Chesteen.
+Having asked five 3rd-parties of the two jurors which would you pick 4 picked as Mr. Evans and the 5th abstained.

 I do agree this case falls under Batson violation, not because of what the prosecutor did but because of what he didn't do; which is to not question the